Clam Carbonara with Infused Garlic Salt

 Serve pasta in bowls with tongs, equally dividing the clams between servings.
 Gently dropping an egg yolk in the center of each bowl.

-Garnish with lemon zest, parsley and a crank of black pepper.
+Garnish with lemon zest, parsley and a crank of freshly ground black pepper.